-How much time will I need to visit the Colosseum and the Roman Forum?
+How much time will I need in total to visit the Colosseum and the Roman Forum?

 Generally speaking, you will need at least half a day to get a good impression of the whole area, visit the Colosseum inside and tour the Roman Forum.

-Of course, you can extend this time if you want to stop to contemplate in detail the archaeological remains of the Roman Forum, walk around the Circo Massimo, stop to take photos of the whole area...
+Of course, you can extend this time if you want to stop to contemplate in detail the archaeological remains of the Roman Forum, walk around the Circus Massimo, stop to take pictures of the whole area...